var-code-5/public-pulse/backend/README.md

 - `GET /api/users`: Get all users
 - `GET /api/users/:id`: Get user by ID
 - `POST /api/users`: Create a new user
-- `GET /api/posts`: Get all posts
+- `GET /api/issues`: Get all issues
-- `GET /api/posts/:id`: Get post by ID
+- `GET /api/issues/:id`: Get issue by ID
-- `POST /api/posts`: Create a new post
+- `POST /api/issues`: Create a new issue (with automatic AI severity and department assignment)

+## AI Features

+The system uses AI to automatically analyze issues when they are submitted:

+1. **Severity Scoring**: Issues are automatically scored on a scale of 1-10 based on their urgency and impact
+2. **Department Assignment**: Issues are automatically routed to the appropriate government department

+For more details, see [AI_FEATURES.md](./AI_FEATURES.md).

 ## Development Tools